Bill O'Reilly 'mad at God' over sexual misconduct allegations

 "If I die tomorrow and I get an opportunity, I'll say, 'Why'd you guys work me over like that?
 Didn't [you] know my children were going to be punished?
 And they're innocent,'" he said.
 "But then I think about people who have it much, much rougher than me.
 And you know, I'm a big mouth.
 I'm a target.
 They're not targets."

-In the days following the Times' bombshell, O'Reilly has used social media and sympathetic media platforms to clear his name.
+In the days following the Times' bombshell, O'Reilly has used social media and sympathetic media platforms to try to clear his name.
 Earlier on Monday, he went on a radio show hosted by Glenn Beck, also a former Fox Newser, who vouched for O'Reilly's character.
 O'Reilly has also directed his followers on Twitter to visit his official website for evidence designed both to exonerate himself and discredit others.

 On Monday night, O'Reilly defended himself once again on his website with the latest edition of "No Spin News," which has served as his primary platform since he was ousted at Fox News in April.